open-make/openmakewebsite/content/blog/2023-04-20-interview-farmbot/index.en.md

 It's important to go from not just open source to useful source where you give them the link to the codebase but also to the documentation where you describe how the thing works.
 You can read about it in under an hour and have a pretty good understanding.
 If you want to interact with it in a new way or modify it in some way, you know more specifically where to go and how to do that.
 If you have questions, you know what to ask.
 You're not just given this jumble of lines of code and say good luck.
 {{< /expand >}}

+{{< card2 "Hardware components">}}
+The FarmBot is basically a large 3D printer.
+Instead of extruding plastic, it sprays water.

+On the software side, there’re three primary code bases. (web application,  FarmBot OS which is an operating system that runs on the Raspberry Pi, Arduino code base).

+Being a useful source means reducing barriers to use that source content for something useful.
+{{< /card2 >}}

 >Do you need previous knowledge to understand the documentation?

 {{< expand "Show answer">}}